 Giving the experience she provided psychosocial and educational session support for vulnerable groups on which work she is very proud.

-OMODELE IBITOYE EJEH, is an activist , a Counseling teacher with about 19 years of counseling experience.
-Omodele is the coordinator of One Billion Rising in Nigeria, she is the Founder of Initiative to Resist Institutional Slavery and Exploitation (IRISE), an organization that focuses on women’s sexual rights , reproductive health including women’s rights to safe abortion ,gender based violence.
-Through Counseling her work has been able to help girls and women in rural, urban and crises areas tell their abortion stories for the purpose of emotional healing, in collaborations with local governments, faith based organisations, grassroot organisations, international organisations, and women leaders, the organisation works to Influence policy, and achieve shifts in practice.
+OMODELE IBITOYE EJEH is an activist and counseling teacher with about 19 years of counseling experience.
+Omodele is the coordinator of One Billion Rising in Nigeria, she is the Founder of Initiative to Resist Institutional Slavery and Exploitation (IRISE), an organization that focuses on women’s sexual rights and reproductive health, including women’s rights to safe abortion.
+Through counseling her work has helped girls and women in rural, urban and criss areas tell their abortion stories for the purpose of emotional healing.
+IRISE works in collaboration with local governments, faith based organisations, grassroot organisations, international organisations, and women leaders, to influence policy, and achieve shifts in practice.
 Omodele has been actively working with women, girls, and communities against gender based violence and stigma around abortion.

 Notes From the Session